JJPro/OpenGL--Particle-Simulation-with-TransformFeedback-Buffer/README.md

     - The speaker shows off the technical parts of the code well.
     - The speaker shows the actual visuals and in a good resolution video.
     - It is not a very long video with lots of silence.
+    - If I were to see this on a resume, I would have a very good idea of what the developer knows.

 ### Deliverables

 * You need to commit your code to this repository.
-* Your program needs to compile using a build.py script
+* Your program needs to compile using a build.py script.
 * Put a link to a youtube/vimeo video in this README.md.

 ### Rubric